lscalese/isc-live-global-mover/README.md

 Depending your global size and fragmentation, the copy can take while (a few seconds, minutes, hours ...).

 The easiest way is simply stop application, perform a GBLOCKCOPY and then apply a global mapping.
-Whatever the reason sometimes, you can do that.
+Whatever the reason sometimes, you can't do that.
 Stopping the application a few hours is just impossible (contractual up time reason, ...).
-When a GBLOKCOPY is not enough this tool could help you.
+When a GBLOKCOPY is not enough this tool could help you or just open your mind to other possibilities.

 ## Typical use case